-Are you starting to give serious thought to the first slopes you’re going to tackle post-lockdown?
+Are you starting to give serious thought to the first slopes you’re going to tackle this winter ?
 Us too!

 While we await the cheek-numbing cold, the warming-up sun and the thigh-burning descents, how about shaking things up a little and getting in tip top shape this winter ?